OpenMDAO/OpenMDAO-Framework/docs/arch-doc/concepts.rst

 Plugins must be *registered* with the framework before the framework can locate and activate them.
-In this framework, they will be registered by putting them in a directory or an :term:`egg` file that is in the search path of the :term:`FactoryManager` or in the search path of one of the ObjServerFactories that is itself registered with the FactoryManager.
+In this framework, they will be registered by putting them in a directory or an *egg* file that is in the search path of the :term:`FactoryManager` or in the search path of one of the ObjServerFactories that is itself registered with the FactoryManager.